offers/dope/README.md

 ```$ go build```

 1. Update `install.sh` with the new version number
+2. Update `main.go` with the new version number
-2. Tag and push git with the version, like `0.0.1`
+3. Tag and push git with the version, like `0.0.1`
-3. Create a release on github, upload binaries for linux and darwin amd64.
+4. Create a release on github, upload binaries for linux and darwin amd64.

 Darwin binaries must be built on an OSX host.